rfulkerson/22fall1400/Lecture_05/README.md

 ## In-class Errata / Discussion

 Today we talked about a lot of interesting arithmetic things.
-Math is huge in programming, but not intimdatingly so.
+Math is huge in programming, but not intimidatingly so.
 If you remove the input (keyboard, microphone, video) and output (screen, audio, video), programs basically reduce down to doing arithmetic and making decisions.
 So we spend a lot of time on arithmetic and shoring up our understanding of those features.

 In addition to the basic stuff talked about, here are some of the highlights that I noted as we were discussing things: